ORProjects/NRP/ComputationalResults/README.md

 ====================
 ## Comparison Between Studies

-<p align="justify">Below table summarizes the scores between studies in the literature.
+<p align="justify">Below table summarizes scores between studies in the literature.
 Bold and highlighted scores are the new best-known results we report in this study.
+The hybrid algorithm mainly outperforms the Ejection Chain, Gurobi, and Branch & Price algorithms.
+The IP & VNS Hybrid is also a powerful algorithm as seen in the tables.

   #### *10-minute runtime*